Tyson Philpot: Professional career

 Philpot was ranked as the sixth best player in the Canadian Football League's Amateur Scouting Bureau final rankings for players eligible in the 2022 CFL draft, and third by players in U Sports.
 He was then drafted in the first round, ninth overall, in the 2022 draft by the Montreal Alouettes and signed with the team on May 13, 2022.
 Following training camp for the 2022 season, Philpot earned a spot on the team's active roster and made his professional debut on June 9, 2022, against his brother's team, the Calgary Stampeders, where he had five punt returns for 38 yards and two kickoff returns for 63 yards.
 He scored his first career touchdown on July 14, 2022, against the Edmonton Elks, when he caught a six-yard pass from Trevor Harris.
 Philpot finished his rookie year having played in all 18 regular season games and recorded 39 receptions for 459 yards and two touchdowns, 11 punt returns for 153 yards, and 12 kickoff returns for 342 yards.
 For his strong season, he was the East Division's nominee for the CFL's Most Outstanding Rookie Award.
 He also played in two playoff games in 2022 where he had 12 catches for 161 yards and one touchdown, including his first 100-yard receiving game which occurred in the East Final loss to the Toronto Argonauts.
 Following the season Philpot had a workout with the Pittsburgh Steelers of the National Football League (NFL), but was not offered a contract.

 In 2023, Philpot played in 13 regular season games as he missed five due to injury.
 He recorded 47 receptions for 532 yards and five touchdowns in the regular season.
 In the 110th Grey Cup, Philpot caught 6 passes for 63 yards, including the winning touchdown with 13 seconds left, and was named the game's Most Valuable Canadian.

+Philpot began the 2026 season at a historic pace.
+In the season opener against the Hamilton Tiger-Cats, he recorded seven receptions for 76 yards and a touchdown in the win.
+In his next game against the Toronto Argonauts, he caught nine passes for 193 yards and two touchdowns in a victory.
+In Week 3 against the Edmonton Elks, he recorded eight receptions for 120 yards in the loss.
+He then had 12 receptions for 198 yards in a win over the Ottawa Redblacks.
+In Week 6 against the Calgary Stampeders, he recorded nine receptions for 132 yards and a touchdown.
+In Week 9 against Ottawa, he needed 161 receiving yards to become the fastest Canadian player to reach the 1,000-yard mark.
+He finished with nine receptions for 184 yards, becoming the fastest Canadian player to reach the 1,000-yard mark.
+He also tied Hal Patterson's 1956 and Terry Greer's 1983 record for the fewest games needed to reach 1,000 receiving yards by any player in CFL history.